 The Facilities Division of the Mono County Department of Public Works operates and maintains the following recreational sites throughout the county.
 Park establishment (Est.) dates are based upon available records.

 The facilities division of the Mono County Department of Public Works is responsible for the maintenance of public buildings spread over different locations throughout the county.
-These buildings include several County Administrative Offices, the County Jail, Paramedic Quarters, Community Centers, Senior Centers and the Bridgeport Clinic.
+These buildings include several County Administrative Offices, the County Jail, Paramedic Quarters, Community Centers, and Senior Centers.
 For a complete list of county buildings, and their maintenance status (Needs Assessment), see supporting documents below.

 MonoLakeCemetery is located approximately seven miles north of Lee Vining near the north shore of MonoLake.
 The cemetery sits above the lake over looking one of the most beautiful and unique places in the Eastern Sierra.